 It is always very rewarding to meet with young people to encourage their appetite for politics, and promote green initiatives.

 Sport touches the hearts and minds of millions of Europeans, it is one of our great uniting forces and I firmly believe that it can bring the European Union closer to and make it more relevant for its citizens.
 Sport is something I am truly passionate about and committed to, having seen from a young age, through my love for the GAA, how invaluable sport can be on an individual and community level.
 It was an honour for me to give back to the sporting world even a fraction of what it had given me, when I served as GAA president from 2003 – 2006.

 I am excited about the ever increasing opportunities and possibilities for sport and sportspeople on a European level.
-During my last mandate as a member of the European Parliament, I lobbied intensively for the revised education scheme to include emphasis on sport.
+During my first mandate as an MEP, I lobbied intensively for the revised education scheme to include emphasis on sport.
 As a result, funded support is now be available for grassroots projects and cross-border efforts will be made to combat match-fixing, doping, violence and racism.

 Sport became an EU competence under the Lisbon treaty, allowing it to serve as a vehicle to promote co-operation between bodies responsible for sports, and help to protect the physical and moral integrity of sportsmen and women, especially younger sportsmen and sportswomen.